jacechua/rest-api/README.md

 # rest
-Notes on representational state transfer (REST) architectures, applied to cloud web services.
+Collection of notes on representational state transfer (REST) architectures, mainly in the context of cloud web services.